 Partly through lack of awareness (see Reason 3), DevOps teams often focus on SAST as the DevSecOps tool of choice and do not even consider DAST as something that may be included in CI/CD pipelines.
 And the reason for that is simple: most DAST tools are unfit for DevSecOps simply because they do not offer enough automation.

-DAST tools are still perceived as the simple, run-once scanners that they were just a couple of years ago.
-The traditional usage of a DAST tool was to run a security scan on an application that has been deployed in a staging environment – and that is, obviously, not agile at all.
-Just imagine what happens when the scan finds a critical security vulnerability – the application must go back to the drawing board and the entire agile cycle that it has gone through needs to be repeated.
+DAST tools are still perceived as the simple, run-once scanners that they were just a couple of years ago and that are still often developed in the open-source ecosystem.
+The traditional usage of a DAST tool was to run a security scan on a runtime application that has been deployed in a staging environment or production environment – and that is, obviously, not agile at all.
+Just imagine what happens when the scan finds a critical security vulnerability – to go ahead with remediation, the app must go back to the drawing board, and the entire agile cycle that it has gone through needs to be repeated.

 There is a minor downside to DAST when compared to SAST: code analysis tools can pinpoint the line of code where a security issue was found, while DAST cannot do that.
 However, in a typical agile environment, the code changes and additions in each build are very small and therefore it is very easy for a developer to identify where the problem is in the source code.
 Very often, the developer that gets a report that a build failed a DAST security scan is the same developer who introduced the changes in the first place.
 And if that was not enough, some DAST tools like Acunetix have an IAST option (AcuSensor) that combines the best of both worlds at the cost of a slightly more complex deployment.